samir-hub/java-safezoos/README.md

 There is a many to many relationship between zoos and animals.
 A zoo may have many animal types and an animal type may be at many zoos.

 The data.sql file seeds the Zoo Database.
-A SeedData.java class exists to seed user id and passwords.
-The necessary tables for user authentication are already in place.

 ### The following end points should be working